Luk446/Stat_project_2450027/README.md

 # Statproject
-For zipped file the github can be found at [GitHub](https://github.com/Luk446/Stat_project_2450027) - https://github.com/Luk446/Stat_project_2450027
+For zipped file the github can be found at [GitHub](https://github.com/Luk446/Stat_project_2450027) OR https://github.com/Luk446/Stat_project_2450027

 Python and Solidworks statistical analysis for university year 3 RnD module project.
 The aim of this project is to perform multiple statistical analysis on a medical prosthetic.